 I had hoped to pour a thin layer of black to fill the gap between the pieces and mimic the lead lines in a stained glass window.
 Since they had sunk in there were no gaps left to fill.
 Maybe in a future attempt, I will wait longer than 4 hours and see if they will sit on top of the first layer of resin.

 I capped the glass with another layer of resin and let it sit overnight to cure.
+I may have snuck a pinch of glitter into that layer as well.

 Around 24 hours later I got to pull the piece out of the mold.
 It was extremely satisfying to pull out a perfectly smooth and crystal clear piece.
 Now I understand why this has become so popular.